 Lifestyle changes are the key to reversing PCOS.
 Losing weight will not only reduce insulin and androgen levels, it will also restore normal ovulation.
 Leading a healthy lifestyle that depends on eating a clean, healthy LCHF diet and focuses on getting regular exercise to improve insulin-sensitivity is a long-term fix that will also improve your odds of getting pregnant.
 A healthy lifestyle will not only fix insulin resistance, it also improves quality of life, making you feel stronger, fitter, happier and more at peace.

+Weight loss is one of the keys to reversing PCOS.
 While many nutritionists advocate the need for cutting back on fats, reduce portion sizes and cut back on caloric intake, such an extreme step towards weight loss is neither sustainable nor always possible.
 A conventional weight loss diet that encourages cutting back on fats will NOT WORK.
 Who wants to lose weight by starving themselves?
 And even if you manage to drop a few pounds, can you really sustain such a strict diet for the rest of your life?
 Chances are – you can’t.
 And that means that as soon as you go back to eating “normally” (by which I mean, enough to feel full), you’ll gain back all that weight and have to deal with insulin resistance all over again.
 What’s worse, when you cut back on all fats, you subsequently make up for that caloric deficit by eating more carbs, which truly is a disaster for PCOS.

-The best explanation of why a low carb, high fat diet works wonders for PCOS is simple biology.
+The best explanation of why a low carb, high fat diet works for reversing PCOS is simple biology.
 Carbohydrates break down into sugars.
 The body needs to produce insulin to be able to push these sugars into cells where they’re used for energy.
 When the body gets excess carbohydrate that converts into excess blood glucose levels (or excess sugars), more and more insulin is produced to address the excess.
 Extra sugar gets stored as fat.
 This is a vicious cycle, and over a period of time, the body becomes less sensitive to insulin, resulting in insulin resistance.

 Low carbohydrate intake results in lower insulin levels, which reverses insulin resistance in PCOS and helps to balance the hormonal system.
 As a result, your LCHF diet supports normal ovulation and a normal menstrual cycle, while reducing other symptoms of PCOS naturally.
 It addresses acne and extra facial hair growth too, and getting pregnant also becomes easier when you nourish your body with the right diet.